PublishRank gives you the data behind every guide. Start your free 14-day trial →

 Where can I find the full list of Amazon KDP categories and browse nodes?

 Amazon doesn't publish one official, complete list.
 The KDP dashboard shows a subset of available categories.
-The full browse node tree is much larger and includes thousands of "hidden" categories only accessible through keyword triggers or support requests.
+The full browse node tree is much larger and includes thousands of "hidden" categories that your book can only reach through automatic placement (keyword, BISAC, and metadata triggers) — you can no longer request them from support.
 Third-party tools and community-maintained spreadsheets are the most practical way to browse the entire structure.

 Can I change my KDP categories after publishing?

 Yes.
-You can update your categories at any time by editing your book's details in KDP.
-You can also email KDP support to add or swap categories, including ones not available in the KDP picker.
+You can update your categories at any time yourself by editing your book's details in the KDP dashboard (Bookshelf → edit book details).
+There's no penalty and no limit on how often.
+Note that emailing support to add or swap categories no longer works — Amazon stopped accepting those requests in 2023 — so all changes happen through the dashboard.
 Changes usually take effect within 24-72 hours.

 What's the difference between a KDP category and a browse node?

 A browse node is the numerical ID Amazon assigns to each category and subcategory in its store.
 When you pick a "category" in KDP, you're really selecting a browse node.
 The term "category" is the human-readable label; the browse node is the backend identifier.
-Authors often reference browse node numbers when requesting specific category placements from KDP support.
+Understanding browse nodes still helps you research which categories to choose for your three slots, even though you now set them yourself in the dashboard rather than requesting them from support.

 Do KDP categories affect my book's search ranking on Amazon?